I love writing and I have a BA in sociology and English and comparative literary studies from Occidental College.

-In her work, "A New England Nun," Mary E. Wilkins Freeman illustrates a woman's struggle with the commitment of marriage after waiting fourteen years for her fiancé to return from Australia, where he was making money to support her.
+In "A New England Nun," Mary E. Wilkins Freeman illustrates a woman's struggle with the commitment of marriage after waiting fourteen years for her fiancé to return from Australia, where he was making money to support her.
 Freeman's main character, Louisa, is constantly working on tedious, domestic activities alone in her home.
-During the fourteen years that Louisa's husband, Joe was overseas, Louisa got used to her daily routine of sewing and polishing, which is disturbed when Joe returns.
+During the fourteen years that Louisa's husband Joe was overseas, she got used to her daily routine of sewing and polishing, which is disturbed when Joe returns.

 - Although many feminists at the time were rejecting housework as a way to liberate themselves, Freeman shows her character embracing domestic tasks as a way to indulge in her solitude.

 - Louisa set herself onto a "path" that she can only walk alone on.
 This path represents her independence and foreshadows to the end of the story.

 - In Joe's presence, Louisa feels caged because she lived alone for so long.
 Similarly, Caesar also represents Louisa's captivity.

 - Freeman chooses to give the desire to free the dog from its chain to Joe, not Louisa.
 Louisa believes that the dog may go on a "rampage" once it is set free.